neneyhsw/ryu_multipath/README.md

 This repository provide ryu controller file and mininet topology to implement multipath transmission in SDN.
 Before you try this repository, you need to install the environments. (ryu, mininet, openvswitch)

+This repository will update transmission weights every 30 seconds.
+If link is interrupted, the transmission rule will revise real time.

 mininet shows: